rickwassing/cicada-develop/docs/overview-pipeline.rst

 Preprocessing the Dataset
 -------------------------

-Now, we are sure that the Dataset has complete information about the study, the participant and the study, and we have cropped the Dataset to the part that we're interested in. *However, we are still not quite ready to analyse the Metrics*.
+Ok, so far we have completed the information about the study and the participant, and we have cropped the Dataset to the part that we're interested in. *However, we are still not quite ready to analyse the Metrics*.
 Next, we need to make sure that the Epoched Metrics are suitable for Analysis.
 For example, we might need to calibrate the Raw Data and recalculate the Epoched Metrics, or we might need to create Reject Events to indicate which sections of the Epoched Metrics should be disregarded in the Analysis.

 **To calibrate the Raw Data,**